C2SP/C2SP/sunlight.md

 For example, a log with *submission prefix* `https://rome.ct.example.com/2024h1/` will use `rome.ct.example.com/2024h1` as the checkpoint origin line.

-The signature and the timestamp are encoded as a [note signature][].
+The Signed Tree Head signature and timestamp are encoded as a [note signature][].
 The key name of the signature line MUST match the checkpoint origin line.
 The key ID MUST be the first four bytes (interpreted in big-endian order) of the SHA-256 hash of the following sequence: the key name, a newline character (`0x0A`), the signature type identifier byte `0x05`, and the 32-byte RFC 6962 `LogID`.

 The signature body MUST be an encoding of the following structure.